manojmurthy12/hydrogen_orbitals_visualization_using_python/README.md

 # orbitals-of-hydrogen
-it's a project to simulate position of electron in various orbitals.
+it's a project to simulate the probability of electrons in various orbitals and orbits.